Career Area: Videographer

 So, yeah, okay, awesome.
 So how long have you been working like doing this creatively?
 Are you doing this full time or part time?

-01:14 | Rhodes Farrell
+Rhodes Farrell 01:14

-Yeah, so full time, it was a– I tried trying to make it part of my job.
+Yeah, so full time, I tried to make it part of my job.
 I was technical director at a couple different churches and other jobs before that, so I always tried to include videography, yes, but when we moved in here in 2018 from Atlanta, I just went full time into it, and haven’t looked back.
 And so I guess full time was it now close to seven years, six or seven years, but I’ve been doing videos since high school, so 20, yeah, ish years.

 So you said you moved to South Carolina in 2018 is there anything that you love, like, specifically about working in South Carolina as a videographer?

-02:06 | Rhodes Farrell
+Rhodes Farrell 02:06

 I’m kind of grateful I moved away from Atlanta, because this is, you know, I didn’t feel like a small fish in a big pond kind of thing out here I could, you know, stretch my wings a little bit More, or be the the decent size fish and the decent sized pond, I really want to put it, but yeah, so it’s it’s worked out really well.
 I wasn’t 100% sure that Spartanburg would support filmmaking full time, but surprisingly, it has been.
 And even more so.